jacksontj/dataman/designs/TODESIGN.rst

         - resharding
         - long-running tasks
     -- routing layer should be able to get latest version from their peers (gossip or something)

+- Geo loadbalancing
+    Since we already support sharding this shouldn't be too much of an issue.
+We might want to take the latency between storage node and router node into account when determining which replica to send the query to.
+And when we get to supporting our own replicas etc we'll need a mechanism to define if a replica is sufficient (basically define read-after-write consistency requirements)